elaheh-dastan/AI-engineer-interview/README.md

 # Picnic
 ## System Design
 At Picnic, we have a section for recipes and articles.
 Design a personalized recommendation system for this content.

+# FanDuel
+## System Design
+There's a SQLite database on this machine called products.db.
+It has a table called product_qa with three columns: product, question, and answer.
+Build me a simple app where a store associate types in a question, and the app finds the most relevant answer from that table and displays it — along with which product it came from.